SerenityOS/serenity/Documentation/BuildInstructions.md

 Once you have installed a distro for WSL2, follow the Linux prerequisites above for the distro you installed, then continue as normal.

 ### Build
-> Before starting, make sure that you have configured your global identity for git, or the first script will fail after running for a bit.

 Go into the `Toolchain/` directory and run the **BuildIt.sh** script:
 ```bash
 $ cd Toolchain